 Takeaway

-Identifying precisely what’s most important to you and your organization isn’t always easy.
+Identifying the most important values for your organization isn’t always easy.

 It might be that some organizations have not even set forth their core values.
-Other organizations determined their core values years ago, but they simply need a refresh.
+Other organizations determined their core values years ago but they need a refresh.

 In most organizations, if you ask five employees to articulate the organization’s core values, you will get five different answers.